 A copy of the e-book to download and your name listed on the book's website.Estimated delivery:

-For £20 you get a copy of Incredible! in paperback, plus an e-book and your name listed on the book's website.Estimated delivery:Add £4 to ship outside the UK
+For £20 you get a copy of Incredible! in paperback, plus an e-book and your name listed on the book's website.Estimated delivery:Ships anywhere in the world

-TWO copies of the book: one for you and one to help you spread the Incredible Edible love, plus an e-book and your name listed on the book's website.Estimated delivery:Add £7 to ship outside the UK
+TWO copies of the book: one for you and one to help you spread the Incredible Edible love, plus an e-book and your name listed on the book's website.Estimated delivery:Ships anywhere in the world

-Two copies of the book, your name printed inside the book on our list of supporters, plus an e-book and your name listed on the book's website.Estimated delivery:Add £7 to ship outside the UK
+Two copies of the book, your name printed inside the book on our list of supporters, plus an e-book and your name listed on the book's website.Estimated delivery:Ships anywhere in the world

 5 backers Limited (45 left of 50)

-An invitation to a special book launch event in Todmorden, a heritage fruit tree grafted at Incredible Farm, two copies of the book, your name printed inside the book on our list of supporters, an e-book and your name on the book's website.Estimated delivery:Ships within the UK only
+An invitation to a special book launch event in Todmorden, a heritage fruit tree grafted at Incredible Farm, two copies of the book, your name printed inside the book on our list of supporters, an e-book and your name on the book's website.Estimated delivery:Only ships to: United Kingdom

 - (30 days)